'Nobody was coughing': COVID-19 survivor urges social distancing amid risk of asymptomatic carriers

 "People have this idea that the way you get it is that a sick person comes and sneezes or coughs on you," Karras said.

-"At the gathering where people got this initially that I know of, and then at the lunch where I unfortunately got people sick, nobody was coughing, nobody was feeling ill," she told Galloway.
+"At the gathering where people got this initially that I know of, and then at the lunch where I unfortunately got people sick, nobody was coughing.
+Nobody was feeling ill."

 "It's strange to think back on it from where we are now and think: 'Oh, how stupid can you be going out and facing each other around a table?'
 That just seems like a silly thing to do in retrospect."